EthanAI/ParkingGarageApp/README.md

 	Bugs:
-		xGraphActivity freezes after long 15min+ time Sensors seem to be unaffected.
+		TurnCounter math needs some improving.
+Has trouble with back and forth xGraphActivity freezes after long 15min+ time Sensors seem to be unaffected.
 			XWas a problem to appending final info to the front of the file xBug returned 2/28.
 Long time analyzing the completed csv?
 Threading should be applied